martinResearch/PySparseLP/readme.md

 # Examples

 ## Image segmentation
-we can use it to solve a binary image segmentation problem with Potts regularization.
+we can use it to solve a binary image segmentation problem with Potts regularisation.

 ![latex: \large $min_s c^ts + \sum_{(i,j)\in E}  |s_i-s_j| ~s.t. ~0 \leq s\leq 1$](https://rawgithub.com/martinResearch/PySparseLP/master/images/segmentation.svg)

-with E the list of indices of pairs of neighboring pixels and c a cost vector that is obtain from color distribution models of the two regions.
+with E the list of indices of pairs of neighbouring pixels and c a cost vector that is obtain from color distribution models of the two regions.
-This poblem can be rewritten as a linear progamme by adding an auxilay variable d_ij for each edge with the constraints
+This problem can be rewritten as a linear progam by adding an auxiliary variable d_ij for each edge with the constraints

 ![latex: \large $min_s c^ts + \sum_{(i,j)\in E}  d_{ij} ~s.t. ~0 \leq s\leq 1, ~d_{ij}\geq s_j-s_j, ~d_{ij}\geq s_i-s_i $](https://rawgithub.com/martinResearch/PySparseLP/master/images/segmentation_lp.svg)